CSCfi/csc-user-guide/docs/computing/webinterface/index.md

 If the interactive app does not start or does not work as expected you can delete the session and try to launch the app again.

 #### Launching an interactive app

-The interactive apps can be found in the navigation bar or on `My Interactive Sessions` page.
+The interactive apps can be found in the navigation bar under _Apps_, or on _My Interactive Sessions_ page.
 After selecting an interactive app from the list you will be presented with a form to configure the session.
-After submitting the app form the app will be started and you will be able to connect to the application on the `My Interactive Sessions` page.
+After submitting the app form the app will be started and you will be able to connect to the application on the _My Interactive Sessions_ page.

-For a list of applications and specific instructions see [apps](apps.md)
+For a list of applications and specific instructions see [apps](apps.md).

 ### Project view

 Using the project view under the _Tools_ section on the top navbar, you can view current disk and project billing unit quotas on Puhti.
-For more information see [project-view](project-view.md)
+For more information see [project-view](project-view.md).